EloiStree/CodeLabXR/README.md

 Part of the goal is to prove that meaningful software can be created entirely in XR—and to embrace the challenge that comes with it.

+## No Godot XR Tools

+I really enjoy using Godot XR Tools, but every toolbox comes with extra complexity and maintenance costs.
+Sooner or later, changes happen that I don't want to spend time dealing with while I am teaching somewhere.
+Godot XR Tools would probably work well for this project, but I've chosen not to depend on it.

+As a result, this project may not include every XR feature or convenience tool you might expect.
+Instead, we'll focus on simple interactions, minimal dependencies, and keeping the project easy to maintain.
+With only what Godot Engine provide.

 ---------